adobe/aepsdk-target-ios/Documentation/AEPTarget.md

 This API sets the custom visitor ID for Target.

-    This ID is preserved between app upgrades, is saved and restored during the standard application backup process, and is removed at uninstall, upon privacy status update to opted out or when the resetExperience API is used.
+    This ID is preserved between app upgrades, is saved and restored during the standard application backup process, and is removed at uninstall, upon privacy status update to opted out, or when the resetExperience API is used.

 ### Swift